genepattern/tfsites.CompareAcrossSeqsFromGenomicVariants/docs/v1/index.md

 <span style="color: red;">*</span>**Either tf affinity information (.tsv) or motif input file (JASPAR format) or both must be provided.**

 - **tf affinity information (.tsv)**
-    -   File containing  all the information for the transcription factors being analyzed, including its name, core site definition, and any PBM relative affinity data (optional).
+    -   File containing  all the information for the transcription factors being analyzed, including its name, core site definition, and any affinity data (optional).
+- **tf affinity files (.tsv)**
+    - Affinity files referenced in tf affinity information.
 - **motif input file (JASPAR format)**
     - JASPAR formatted file with multiple motifs.
 These can be PFMs as counts or fractions, or PWMs.
 You can generate a PWM with the `tfsites.GenerateMotifDatabase` module.